zuyouchen/225-final-proj/proposal.md

 **Function Inputs**

-- For Dijkstra’s: takes in a starting node of our graph representation, which will always be node “firstStep,” and the graph’s adjacency list, represented as a vector of nodes
+- For Dijkstra’s: takes in a starting node of our graph representation, which will always be node “firstStep,” and a route type that will determine if we complete an "any%" route that completes the game by defeating only 2 shard bearers and beating the game, and an "All Remembrances" route, where a player must defeat all 15 primary bosses and then finish the game.
-- For Floyd-Warshall: adjacency matrix of our graph.
+- For Floyd-Warshall: takes in an adjacency matrix of our graph, which is computed via a function that converts our adjacency list into an adjacency matrix.
 The adjacency matrix is a two-dimensional array where the value at position (i, j) represents the weight of the edge from node i to node j.
 If there is no edge between nodes i and j, the value at position (i, j) is infinity.
 - For BFS: takes in a starting node, which will always be node “firstStep"
-- For Visualization: takes in a vector of nodes and visualizes the best path through all of them
+- For Visualization: takes in a CSV of nodes that represents the path we discovered and draws a line through all of them.

 **Function Outputs**